 Left Foot Charley was created in 2004.
 Winemaker Bryan Ulbrich was called to a favorite vineyard which had been recently sold to a new owner.
 It was sliding quickly into a state of disaster.
 The excessive growth, negligent canopy management, and impending powdery mildew attack were too much to bear.
-With the somewhat bridled, yet honest support of his wife Jennifer, they canceled their vacation to work in this vineyard and save the Riesling.
+With the somewhat bridled, yet honest support of his wife Jennifer, they canceled their vacation in order to work in this vineyard and save the Riesling.
 In exchange, they were able to harvest a small crop and create their first dry Riesling.

 Left Foot Charley is Formed